stat545ubc-2021/functions-YFL-UBC/assignment-1.md

 ![](assignment-1_files/figure-markdown_strict/e1-1.png) **Example 2.** A
-dataset on vancouver trees from the datateachr package is used to create a plot of the tree genera with the greatest median altitude, as a indicator of which trees tend to be located more north.
+dataset on vancouver trees from the datateachr package is used to create a plot of the tree genera with the greatest median latitude, as a indicator of which trees tend to be located more north with a minimum sample size of 100.

     boxplot_10(vancouver_trees, genus_name, latitude, .desc = T, min_sample_size =  100)

 ![](assignment-1_files/figure-markdown_strict/e2-1.png)

-**Example 3.** We use another dataset from datateachr, this time for steam games, to visualize the discount for games of different genres.
+**Example 3.** We use another dataset from datateachr, this time for steam games, to visualize the discount price for games of different genres.

     boxplot_10(steam_games, genre, discount_price, min_sample_size =  20, .desc = T)